ptsondev/bak3053058/wp-content/plugins/popup-builder/readme.txt

 **Popup Builder - PRO features:**

+*   WooCommerce popup - display targeted popup offers depending on the WooCommerce cart conditions: Price, Product amount, Specific product.

+*   Recent sales or Social proof - promote more sales showing all your live sales popups to notify your customers about recently bought items.

-*   Iframe popup - you can set the URL you want to load within an iframe and the popup will load that iframe
+*   Iframe popup - you can set the URL you want to load within an iframe and the popup will load that iframe.

 *   Video popup - embed YouTube and Vimeo videos inside your popup.